web-burner/milestone-3/module-summary.md

 1. number : positive / negative
 2. number type : integer and float , even odd
-3. Operation : + , - ,  * , / , %
+3. Operation : + , - , \* , / , %
 4. percentage
 5. sum
 6. average
 7. max/min number
 8. series : even / odd
 9. area: triangle , rectangular , circle
-10. prime number ,
+10. prime number
 11. x axis , y axis

-12.
+Variable in JavaScript
+= variable is container where can store data . it means it is able to vary something.

+there are 5 things to declare variable

+1. var/let/const keyword for declare variable
+2. meaningful name for variable
+3. (=) equal sign to assign value
+4. value of variable
+5. semi-colon (;)

+example :
+var name = 'shaon';
+let age = 23;
+const nationality = 'Bangladeshi';
+const isPoor = true;

+if i declare a variable but don't assign value for it it will return undefined .

+for print the output
+console.log(variable name);

+example:
+let age = 23;
+console.log(age);